-Do you need to short sell your home?
+Are you ready to short sell your home?

-What is a short sale?
-A short sale happens when the value of a home is less than the amount of the outstanding loans.
-This may be caused by many reasons, but most commonly is a result of a rapidly declining housing market.
+Don't know what a short sale is?
+A short sale is when the value of a home is less than what is owned.
+This could be attributed to many causes, but most often is a result of a rapidly declining real estate market.

 For many homeowners, a short sale is preferential to foreclosure or bankruptcy when they can negotiate with the lender to forgive the difference.

-First, assess the true market value of your house.
-A good REALTOR®, like Future Home Realty, will be able to give you a reasonable idea of what your home should likely sell for based on prior sales of similar houses in the neighborhood.
-Be careful of websites where a computer estimates your property's market value since they may not have complete information or know important things like neighborhood trends and current listings.
+First, get an idea of the true market value of your house.
+A good real estate professional, like Future Home Realty, will be able to give you a reasonable idea of what your home should possibly sell for based on a market analysis.
+Be cautious of websites where a computer estimates your house's market value since they may not have complete information or know important things like neighborhood trends and current listings.

-Next, calculate your closing costs.
-My work in this area has taught me to account for fees like title report, appraisal, escrow, property taxes, and agent commissions to tally your final costs at closing.
+Next, be sure to figure in your closing costs.
+My work in this area means I know to take into account fees such as title report, appraisal, escrow, property taxes, and agent commissions to tally your final costs at the closing table.

-Finally, get in touch with your lender and tell them of your situation.
-They may even have a specific department that deals with short sales.
+Finally, contact your lender and let them know of your situation.
+They may even have a special department that handles short sales.
 Ask about their specific process.
-Some lenders will be more willing to work with you than others.
-They may be able to decrease the amount owed or make other arrangements.
-Your lender will have to give approval for the final sale.
+Some lenders will be more inclined to work with you than others.
+They may be able to lessen how much you owe or make other arrangements.
+Your lender will have to give consent for the final sale.